 We guarantee that all artworks acquired from Lougher Contemporary are genuine and authentic.
 We conduct detailed checks on all artworks prior to buying them and pride ourselves on our diligence and market knowledge.
 Please refer to our Refund Policy and Terms of Business for further details.

 We accept payment by all major credit cards and PayPal via our secure checkout.
-We also accept payment by bank transfer or wire.
+We also accept payment by bank transfer or wire on request.
 Please get in contact should you wish to pay via bank transfer and we will issue you an invoice.

-All artworks are available to ship worldwide.
+Yes, we ship Worldwide at least once a week.
 You will be asked for your shipping address during the checkout process where a shipping quote is automatically generated to give you the total price payable.
 It is your responsibility to provide an accurate delivery address and advise us of any special shipping instructions at the point of sale or immediately after.

 Our currency converter (located on the top right of the page) is a feature we have introduced to allow our international clients to estimate the price of an artwork in their home currency prior to ordering.

 Please note that the currency converter is a guide only.
 We process all payments in GBP, not in your local currency, so there will be a small different in what your bank, credit card provider or Paypal charges you and the price you see using the currency converter.
 Your bank may also charge you an additional transaction fee for an international transaction.
 Any difference in FX or transaction fees you incur when buying on this website is not the responsibility of the gallery.
 We recommend you contact your payment provider if you have any questions about what FX rate you will receive when placing an order in GBP.

 If we arrange the shipping (which is typically the case when buying from us), we insure all artworks for their full value.
 We kindly ask you to notify us straight away in the event of damage or loss in transit.